LL parser: Set up

 The algorithm to construct a parsing table is described in a later section, but first let's see how the parser uses the parsing table to process its input.

 Parsing procedure

 In each step, the parser reads the next-available symbol from the input stream, and the top-most symbol from the stack.
-If the input symbol and the stack-top symbol match, the parser discards them both, leaving only the unmatched symbols in the input stream and on the stack.
+If the input symbol and the stack-top symbol match, the parser discards them both by moving to the next input symbol and popping the top-most symbol off the stack.
+This is repeated until the input symbol and top-most symbol on the stack do not match.